elpulgardelpanda/syscrap/README.md

 * `MessageQueue`: enqueue a message somewhere with db-like access.
 * ...

+Notifications should ensure the message is actually sent, implement retry logic, and even alternate notification methods.

 ## TODOs

+* Add to travis
+* Think about distribution / replication
+* SSH connection for each Wrapper
+* Generate notifications when hierarchy finds trouble
+* Generate notifications when SSH connection fails
+* Implement basic Aggregations
+* Implement basic Reactions
+* Implement basic Notifications
+* Use Populator also with Notificator, based on notifications queue length
+* Implement more Aggregations, Reactions, Notifications
+* Notification retries and alternations
+* Get stable on production, bump to 1.0
 * Consider using https://github.com/ericmj/mongodb when it matures
 * ...